Home BP Monitoring With Aortic Stenosis: 5 Mistakes After 74

 FAQ

 No. Wrist monitors rely on radial artery waveforms, which are highly distorted in aortic stenosis due to altered pressure wave reflection and reduced stroke volume.
-Upper-arm cuffs provide more reliable systolic and pulse pressure data for aortic stenosis home blood pressure monitoring.
+Upper-arm cuffs provide more reliable systolic and pulse pressure data.
+The narrowed aortic valve creates abnormal pressure waves that travel differently through peripheral arteries, making wrist readings inaccurate by 15–25 mm Hg in many cases.
+Always use an upper-arm, oscillometric monitor validated for elderly populations and arrhythmias.

-#### What’s the safest systolic blood pressure target for someone with severe aortic stenosis?
+What's the safest systolic blood pressure target for adults 74+ with severe aortic stenosis?

 For adults 74+ with severe aortic stenosis, a systolic target of 130–140 mm Hg is generally recommended.
 Going lower—especially below 120 mm Hg—may compromise coronary perfusion and increase syncope risk.
-Always individualize targets with your cardiologist.
+The narrowed valve creates a fixed obstacle to blood flow, so blood pressure must be adequate to maintain perfusion to the heart muscle itself (which fills during diastole).
+Always individualize targets with your cardiologist based on your valve area, symptoms, and overall health status.

-#### How does sarcopenic obesity affect aortic stenosis home blood pressure monitoring accuracy?
+How does sarcopenic obesity affect home BP monitoring accuracy in older adults?

-#### Why does pulse pressure widen in aortic stenosis—and should I worry?
+Why does pulse pressure widen in aortic stenosis—and should I worry about it?

-#### Is home blood pressure monitoring useful before aortic valve replacement?
+Is home blood pressure monitoring useful before aortic valve replacement surgery?

-Yes—especially in the months leading up to planned TAVR or SAVR.
-Consistent aortic stenosis home blood pressure monitoring helps establish your baseline, detect subtle decompensation, and guide perioperative BP management.
-Just ensure technique and device selection meet valvular-disease-monitoring standards.
+Yes—especially in the months leading up to planned TAVR (transcatheter aortic valve replacement) or SAVR (surgical aortic valve replacement).
+Consistent home blood pressure monitoring helps establish your baseline, detect subtle decompensation, and guide perioperative BP management.
+Just ensure technique and device selection meet valvular-disease-monitoring standards: upper-arm cuff, proper sizing, consistent timing, and regular communication with your cardiology team about trends.
+Your surgical team will use this data to optimize your pre-operative condition and post-operative recovery plan.

 Medical Disclaimer: This article is for informational purposes only and should not be considered medical advice.
 Always consult with a qualified healthcare professional before making any changes to your health routine or treatment plan.